Arrioc/Full-Stack-Mean-Development/README.md

 # CS 465 Full Stack Development
 This project features a full Stack Development project, created in my CS 465 course, which uses a MEAN stack (MongoDB, Express, Angular, Node.js).
 I recently updated the project, and am working out one little kink in it.
-Then I push it here.
+Then I'll push/publish it here.

 ## Architecture: Frontend
 For Express HTML, when I changed the static HTML into JSON templates for the client’s front-end I used handlebars as my template engine and wrote the code in JavaScript.
 Whereas in the single-page application (SPA), I converted code using an Angular template engine which was written in TypeScript, but I still used HTML files for rendering with Angular.
 Some differences I noted here was how I adopted my styles such as cascading style sheets (CSS files), and the headers, footers, and page views from the Express application I created.